 It is the responsibility of the counsellor to attend any training which is necessary for them to maintain their accreditation with their own professional body.
-Relevant certificates will be obtained for scanning by the Student Welfare Coordinator.
+Relevant certificates will be obtained for scanning by the Wellbeing and Safeguarding Manager.
+Our School Counsellor also completes the AHS Safeguarding training.